 I’ve had to observe myself and reflect on the tactics that worked for me and helped me get good grades, the ones that didn’t, see how other people study and how that differs from the way I study.
 I’ve talked to my friends about it and have shamelessly stolen some of their tips as well, so, I hope this list is comprehensive and that it’ll help someone struggling with their studies.

 Studying all on it’s own isn’t really why we study, right?
 Like you don’t just decide to study for no reason, and if you don’t see any reason to study it’s much easier to become demotivated and think this is a waste of time, I’m never gonna need this, this is boring and so on.

-Before you start studying, you should always find the reason you’re doing it.
-In my case, I never study just because the teacher scheduled an exam or just because my parents want me to do so.
-I study only for myself – for upgrading myself, for making the progress.
-Once your find yours why your study sessions will pass so fast and you won’t even feel tired of studying.
+In my case, I never study just because the teacher scheduled an exam or because my parents want me to do so.
+I don’t study for other people or for reasons I don’t find inspiring.
+I study only for myself – to better myself and make progress.

 2 – Pick a place and time

 Another thing to do before studying is to pick the right place and the right time.
 Some people are night owls and just remember better at night or understand concepts better at night, some people are morning people and study in the morning before class, some people can study anytime but what determines their schedule is what kinds of responsibilities they might have that day and when.
 In other words, the right time is dependent on your schedule and on your personal preferences, so you should consider if you stay up later to study at night, if you like getting up early and just the feel the most motivated at that time, then consider studying then.
 If you have trouble with time management it’s okay to look up tips online, make a timetable or schedule and keep tabs on when you need to do what mentally.
 A friend of mine once told me that she keeps track of every event in the day with generalized timetables she remembers, constantly being reminded of the plan she has that day just through having memorized when what happens.